 CNrun

 CNrun is a neuronal network model simulator, similar in purpose to NEURON except that individual neurons are not compartmentalised.
-It is extremely precise and slow.
-It was built from refactored code written by Thomas Nowotny.Features
+It can be extremely precise and slow, or very fast but sloppy.
+The core of the simulator, including in particular the RK65 algorithm, comes from refactored code originally written by Thomas Nowotny.Features

 - Supported unit types: